yaahc/displaydoc/README.md

 1. **Is this crate `no_std` compatible?**
     * Yes!
 This crate implements the `core::fmt::Display` trait not the `std::fmt::Display` trait so it should work in `std` and `no_std` environments.

+2. **Does this crate work with `Path` and `PathBuf` via the `Display` trait?**
+    * Yuuup.
+This crate uses @dtolnay's [autoref specialization technique](https://github.com/dtolnay/case-studies/blob/master/autoref-specialization/README.md) to add a special trait for types to get the display impl, it then specializes for `Path` and `PathBuf` and when either of these types are found it calls `self.display()` to get a `std::path::Display<'_>` type which can be used with the Display format specifier!

 <br>